Shortness of Breath in Mesothelioma

 - Using a fan.
 Several studies indicate that the simple act of sitting in front of a fan that provides a gentle breeze can relieve breathing difficulties.
 This is so simple and risk-free that it is often used as the first strategy for managing shortness of breath.

 - Relaxation techniques.
-Breathlessness may trigger anxiety and stress, and these in turn can make the symptom worse.
-Try any kind of strategy that relaxes and eases stress, such as meditation, breathing exercises, guided imagery, and gentle yoga.
+Breathlessness may trigger anxiety and stress, and these, in turn, can make the symptoms worse.
+Try any strategy that relaxes and eases stress, such as meditation, breathing exercises, guided imagery, and gentle yoga.

 - Breath control training.
 Respiratory specialists can help you learn how to manage your breathing better through control and breath re-training exercises.
 For instance, pursed-lip breathing is a strategy that helps you slow down and breathe more deeply and effectively.

 - Lifestyle changes.
 Anything you can do to reduce stress will be helpful, as will certain changes that make breathing easier.
-When eating, go slowly, and eat smaller meals.
-For sleeping, try using pillows to find a position that makes it easier to breath.
+When eating, go slowly and eat smaller meals.
+For sleeping, try using pillows to find a position that makes it easier to breathe.
 Sleeping on your back can worsen shortness of breath.

 Dyspnea is a very common but serious side effect of living with pleural mesothelioma.
 It is uncomfortable, distressing, and limiting.
 Talk to your doctor to get ideas and referrals to specialists for managing this symptom.